A review of TELL-ALL (2010) by chuckpalahniuk by Dr. Joseph Suglia

 [After writing this review, I learned that the terms “bile-ography,” “to fossilidealize,” “to laud-mouth,” a “jury of sneers,” and “name-dropping Tourette’s syndrome” (not capitalized?) are not of chuckpalahniuk’s contrivance.]

 chuckpalahniuk’s knowledge of his subject is as limited as his vocabulary.
 Silliness abounds.
 Are we to allow that Samuel Beckett was a “celebrity” who attended opulent parties at Hollywood mansions?
-Beckett recoiled from the entertainment industry as if it were a cancerous polyp.
-(See Stephen Dilks, SAMUEL BECKETT IN THE LITERARY MARKETPLACE.)
-Are we credulous enough to believe that folk singer Woody Guthrie composed music and lyrics for Broadway shows when he never did–and would have found the very idea of doing so repellent?
-Should we be persuaded that the great French filmmaker Alain Resnais “saddled humanity” (with what, precisely?), when he has given us so many strikingly beautiful, provocative, and groundbreaking works of art—something that chuckpalahniuk has never been able to do?
+Beckett recoiled from the entertainment industry as if it were a cancerous polyp (though he was not entirely indifferent to fame: See Stephen Dilks, SAMUEL BECKETT IN THE LITERARY MARKETPLACE).
+Are we credulous enough to believe that folk singer Woody Guthrie composed music and lyrics for Broadway shows when he never did–and would have probably found the very idea of doing so repellent?
+Should we be persuaded that the great French filmmaker Alain Resnais “saddled humanity” (with what, precisely?), when he has given us so many strikingly beautiful, provocative, and groundbreaking works of art — something that chuckpalahniuk has never been able to do?
 Though Resnais opened up a new way of seeing, most of humanity has ignored his oeuvre.
 MURIEL (1962), his masterpiece, is almost completely obscure.

 chuckpalahniuk’s opera minora belong to a genre we might term “moron fiction,” fiction intended for readers who hate books.
 One suspects that chuckpalahniuk hates books himself, given how little effort he invests in reading and creating them.
 TELL-ALL is a nonliving entity, a throwaway, a trifle, a little slice of nothing.